 The prefecture of Kozah, a pastoral area with Fulani communities, supplies the population with dairy products daily.
 However, there is no data on the sanitary quality of the milk and dairy by-products produced locally by Fulani women farmers.
-The conditions, under which raw milk is milked, transported and processed raise questions about the potential spread of diseases and the suitability of these dairy products for human consumption.
-Dairy products are exposed to the open air, to direct contact with vendors, to dust, to insects and to animals.
-Once consumed, these products could be the source of several diseases such as food poisoning and tuberculosis; in short, they could constitute a public health problem for the populations of the Kozah prefecture.
-In the literature, very few studies have been devoted to the sanitary quality of dairy products in the Kozah municipalities.
-In order to provide new data on the sanitary quality of local dairy products and to reassure consumers, this study was carried out and aimed at assessing the nutritional and microbiological quality of local dairy products marketed in the Kozah municipalities.
+The conditions under which raw milk is milked, transported, and processed raise questions about the potential spread of diseases and the safety of these dairy products for human consumption.
+Dairy products are exposed to the open air, direct contact with vendors, dust, insects, and animals.
+Once consumed, these products could be the source of several diseases, such as food poisoning and tuberculosis; in short, they could pose a public health risk to the populations of the Kozah prefecture.
+In the literature, very few studies have focused on the sanitary quality of dairy products in the Kozah municipalities.
+To provide new data on the sanitary quality of local dairy products and to reassure consumers, this study was conducted to assess the nutritional and microbiological quality of local dairy products marketed in the Kozah municipalities.

-2. mETHODOLOGY
+2. METHODOLOGY

-2.1 Sampling, study framework and period
+2.1 Sampling, study framework, and period

-A total of 29 samples (200G of wagashi, 300mL of lait caillé, raw and pasteurised milk) were randomly collected in sterile sachets from vendors at the markets of Awandjélou(Kozah3), Atchangbandè(Kozah4), Pya and Yadé(Kozah2) from January to August 2023.
+A total of 29 samples (200 g of wagashi, 300mL of lait caillé, raw and pasteurized milk) were randomly collected in sterile sachets from vendors at the markets of Awandjélou (Kozah3), Atchangbandè (Kozah4), Pya, and Yadé (Kozah2) from January to August 2023.
 The samples were then placed in coolers with ice packs and transported to LaSABA, University of Kara, and stored at 4°C awaiting analysis.

 Figure 1 Sampling map

-2.3 Proximate Composition of raw milk, pasteurizd milk, lait caillé and wagashi
+2.3 Proximate Composition of raw milk, pasteurized milk, lait caillé, and wagashi

 Water content (AOAC, 2000), ash content (AOAC, 2000), protein content (Lynch and Barbano, 1999), lipid content (AFNOR, 2001), and total sugar content (DuBois et al., 1956) were determined following standard methods.